Many or all companies we feature compensate us. Compensation and editorial

 Prepayment penalties

 Some lenders may charge a prepayment penalty if you pay off your loan too early.
-The fee effectively protects lenders against losing their expected interest income on the loan.
+The fee protects lenders against losing their expected interest income on the loan.

 What to look for: A prepayment penalty may be a percentage of the loan amount or a fixed amount based on the total interest you’d pay over the life of the loan.